China says confident in Brazil's stability after president ousted

-BEIJING China on Thursday expressed confidence in Brazil's ability to maintain stability after the senate of Latin America's biggest country ousted President Dilma Rousseff, ending a polarizing impeachment process.
+BEIJING China on Thursday expressed confidence in Brazil's ability to maintain stability after the senate of Latin America's biggest country ousted President Dilma Rousseff, ending a polarising impeachment process.

 Rousseff's dismissal has derailed ties with leftist Latin American governments as Bolivia, Ecuador and Venezuela recalled their ambassadors to protest what they called a "coup" and Brasilia responded in kind.